IanBellomy/DAAPPrototype/README.md

 ##Put a shape (or shapes) on the screen:

 	make(Box,5);
 	make(Triangle,50);
 	make(Line,500);

 Description:

 	make(SYMBOL_NAME, QUANTITY);

-Symbol can be any symbol in the library set to “export for Actionscript”.
+SYMBOL_NAME can be any symbol in the library set to “export for Actionscript”.
-The example files have the following options for Symbol Box
+The example files have the following options for Symbol Box:

 	Triangle
 	Circle